Delphi79/crossuo/README.md

 CrossUO is a cross-platform Ultima Online client that is similar to ClassicUO but there are distinct differences.
-One that I like in particular is the text entry mode which will prefix certain things for you like yell, whisper,emote, broadcat, party and Command.
+One that I like in particular is the text entry mode which will prefix certain things for you like yell, whisper,emote, broadcast, party and Command.
 Command is very helpful when administering a server.

 <!--